davea42/libdwarf-code/README.md

 See README.cmake for the mingw64 msys2 packages to install
 and the command(s) to do that in msys2.
+The tools listed there are also for msys2 meson and autotools/configure.

 The meson ninja install not only installs libdwarf-0.dll and dwarfdump.exe it updates the executables in